RIKEN-SysSoft/mckernel/README.md

 For a smooth experience, we recommend the following combination of OS distributions and platforms:

-- CentOS 7.3+ running on Intel Xeon / Xeon Phi
+- CentOS 7.3+ running on Intel Xeon, Xeon Phi, Fujitsu A64FX

 ##### 1. Change SELinux settings